-Internal Control & CPA Focused CPE Training Seminars
+Internal Control Focused CPE Training Seminars

 Corporate Compliance Seminars presents continuing professional education (CPE) seminars in the following areas:

 COSO 2013 Training Seminars

 Information Technology Training Seminars

 Internal Control Training Seminars

 We provide CPE training base on the standards published by the IIA, COSO, COBIT, AICPA, PCAOB, SEC, ISACA, PMBOK, FASB, and IAASB.